SoftInstigate/restheart-website/docs/aggregations.md

 RESTHeart manages aggregation operations: both *aggregation pipelines* and *map reduce functions* are supported.

-In both cases only *inline* output type is supported, i.e. no result is written to the DB server.
+In both cases only *inline* output type is supported, i.e. no result is directly written to the DB server unless the [Materialized Views](#materialized-views) is used.

 ## The *aggrs* collection metadata